-These analogue FPV cameras featured here are voted by our group members in a recent poll (group: Multicopter International).
+These analogue FPV cameras that we are featuring here are recommended by our members of our Facebook group, Multicopter International.
 In this article we will discuss the features and benefits of each camera.
 It’s important to learn about the basics of FPV camera first before making the decision.

 To read more about popular mini quad products, check out our “Top 5 Best” lists.

 Battle between Foxeer and Runcam for the Best FPV Camera Title

 Majority of the FPV mini quad market is divided by two major FPV camera brands, Foxeer and Runcam, and here is a list of products they offer.

 |Swift 2||Arrow V3||Basic, versatile CCD with VBAT OSD|

 |Micro Swift 2||Arrow Micro||Micro size CCD|

 |Night Eagle 2||Designed purely for night FPV|